usnistgov/NISTIR-8112/NISTIR_Cover_Front.md

 * Obtain greater understanding of how the attribute and its value were obtained, determined, and vetted;
 * Have greater confidence in applying appropriate authorization decisions to subjects external to the domain of a protected system or data;
 * Develop more granular access control policies;
-* Make more effective authorization decisions; and
+* Make more effective authorization decisions;
+* Manage rules about the processing of data more effectively; and
 * Promote federation of attributes.

 This document defines a set of optional elements to support cross-organization confidence in attribute assertions as well as the semantics and syntax required to support interoperability.
 The schema contains two core components, `attribute schema metadata` and `attribute value metadata` which, along with their suggested elements, are described below: